theta360developers/4k-long-video/README.md

 ## Sharing Videos

 After injecting the metadata, you can upload the HEVC file to YouTube directly.
+With the metadata, it will automatically be detected as a 360° video.

 ![YouTube Upload](doc/img/youtube.jpg)